garrandall/popular-music-data/tracks/wet-the-bed-chris-brown-ludacris.md

-I ain't afraid to drown, if that means I'm deep up in your ocean, yeah Girl I'll drink you down, sipping on your body all night I just wanna take your legs an' wrap them round
+I ain't afraid to drown, if that means I'm deep up in your ocean, yeah Girl I'll drink you down, sipping on your body all night I just wanna take your legs and wrap them round
 Girl you cummin' right now
 My head to your chest feeling your heartbeat, girl Swimming all in your sea